 The Samuel P. Hard Museum of Art is an intimate museum that packs a powerful punch—and admission is free.
 It is one of only three museums in the country with Frida Kahlo exhibits.
-The Harn Museum contains African, Asian, modern, and contemporary art and fantastic photography.
-It is a University of Florida affiliate and has a tasty little cafe with soups, salads, and sandwiches.
+The Harn Museum contains African, Asian, modern, and contemporary art and fantastic photography— is a University of Florida affiliate and has a tasty little cafe with soups, salads, and sandwiches.

-Gainesville is filled with artsy, creative murals.
-They are referred to as the 352 Walls.
+Gainesville is filled with artsy, creative murals; they are referred to as the 352 Walls.
 Download a map to see the addresses of them and drive around town enjoying the views.
-A few of my faves are High Dive, Tom Petty, and Interesni Kazki.
+A few of my favorites are High Dive, Tom Petty, and Interesni Kazki.

 Artists from around the world have shared their eye-catching talents with the city of Gainesville for this expansive public art project.